MACPA

 A Modernized Pathway to CPA Licensure in Maryland

-Maryland's General Assembly is debating House Bill 643, a proposal to add an additional pathway to CPA licensure — a modernized licensure framework that preserves the current 150-hour model while introducing an additional experience-based pathway for CPA candidates.
+Maryland's General Assembly has passed House Bill 643, which adds an additional pathway to CPA licensure — a modernized licensure framework that preserves the current 150-hour model while introducing an additional experience-based pathway for CPA candidates.

 The new pathway does not eliminate existing pathways, reduce examination requirements, or weaken supervision standards.
 Instead, it recognizes that structured, supervised experience can demonstrate professional competency alongside formal education.

-Here you’ll find more information about the proposal.
-MACPA supports this new pathway and will share updates as the process moves forward.
+Here you’ll find more information about the new pathway.

 Maryland’s pathways to CPA licensure